 Throughout the history of Israel, from Moses until the time of Christ, there were millions of children who were firstborns, and everyone one of them were to be sanctified to the Lord in the womb.

-When Mary, the mother of Jesus, shared the good news with Elizabeth that she was going to have a son (Jesus), the Bible tells us the babe leaped in Elizabeth’s womb and she too was filled with the Holy Spirit.
+When Mary, the mother of Jesus, shared the good news with Elizabeth that she was going to have a son, the Bible tells us the babe leaped in Elizabeth’s womb and she too was filled with the Holy Spirit.

-When pro -abortion advocates down play the value of human life in the womb, they are actually going contrary to the counsel of scripture.
+When pro -abortion advocates down play the value of human life in the womb, they are actually going contrary to the counsel of God given to us in scripture.
 Those within Israel who opened the womb were sanctified unto God and their life was just as important in the womb as it was after their birth.